rnietoe/Training/docs/AWS/05-Security.md

 * SQL code injection
 * Cross scripting

+It works with CloudFront or ELB

-It operates down to Layer 7.
+It operates down to Layer 7 (http/https).

+* allow all requests except specified
+* block all requests except specified

-Block traffic response is forbbiden (403)
+Block traffic response is **forbbiden** (403)

 ## Shield